CoreMedia: Company overview

 In 2012, CoreMedia introduced Elastic Social, an enhanced version of its social toolset with new social interaction capabilities, content moderation tools, user management, and a scalable NoSQL datastore.
 Two years later, CoreMedia LiveContext for IBM WebSphere Commerce was launched.

-CoreMedia delivered the current version of CoreMedia 9, in January 2017.
+A majority stake in CoreMedia AG was acquired in 2019 by OpenGate Capital from Deutsche Telekom Capital Partners (DTCP) and private investors.
+It has since been renamed to CoreMedia GmbH.

+In August 2023, it was announced CoreMedia had acquired two Porto-based software companies - BySide and Smarkio, for undisclosed amounts.
+BySide specialized in customer journey orchestration and real-time personalization across channels such as voice, messaging, video, and live shopping, while Smarkio provided chatbot technology and marketing automation tools.
+The acquisitions expand edCoreMedia’s capabilities in automation, customer engagement, and artificial intelligence, reinforcing its position in the Digital Experience Platform (DXP) market.
+Both companies brought established client portfolios, including brands such as MASMOVIL Group, Cetelem – BNP Paribas, and TAP Air Portugal.

+In 2024, a new version of CoreMedia 12 was released.
+In the same year, CoreMedia introduced CoreMedia KIO, an artificial intelligence assistant integrated into its content management system.
+The tool includes generative and conversational AI features designed to support tasks such as content creation, editing, translation and product description generation.
+It offers both chat-based and prompt-driven interfaces and is intended to assist teams in managing content workflows more efficiently.
+This solution is configurable for enterprise environments and aligns with CoreMedia’s broader focus on integrating AI capabilities into digital experience management.

 Customers

-CoreMedia's clients include the Association of American Medical Colleges (AAMC), Australian Broadcasting Corporation (ABC), Bertelsmann, BILD, Claas, Continental AG, Epcos, Deutsche Telekom, Henkel, Internet Broadcasting Systems, Office Depot, JD Group, Tchibo, Telefónica Germany and ZDF.
+CoreMedia's clients include the Australian Broadcasting Corporation (ABC), Claas, Deutsche Telekom, Emerson, Finnair, Henkel, Hoka, MASORANGE, MaxMara, The North Face, Vans among many others.

 The CoreMedia platform has been the original technology that powered the German Government Site Builder.
 The Government Site Builder (GSB) provides all federal authorities of the German government with a uniform content management system (CMS).
 CoreMedia partner, Materna, developed the solution on behalf of the German Federal Office of Administration and customized it to meet the requirements of the federal authorities.
 Later versions of the Government Site Builder have been migrated away from CoreMedia and rely on open-source software.

-Competitors

-CoreMedia competes with Adobe AEM, Crafter CMS, Acquia, Amplience, Bloomreach, Sitecore, SDL Tridion, e-Spirit FirstSpirit, and other enterprise content management systems.